alfredodebellis/HIVcure_rev/README.md

 # HIVcure

 ## Overview
-GitHub repository for the paper "Model-based evaluation of the impact of a potential HIV cure on HIV transmission dynamics in a low-incidence, high ART setting".
+GitHub repository for the paper "Model-based evaluation of the impact of a potential HIV cure on HIV transmission dynamics".
 All details are described in the manuscript:
 > De Bellis, A., Willemsen, M., Guzzetta, G., van Sighem, A., Romijnders, K.A.G.J., Reiss, P., Schim van der Loeff, M.S., van de Wijgert, J.H.H.M., Nijhuis, M., Kretzschmar, M., & Rozhnova, G. (2024).
 Model-based evaluation of the impact of a potential HIV cure on HIV transmission dynamics in a low-incidence, high ART setting.

 ## Survey